The safety of Pandion events is based on three levels:

 Civil people, ie those who are not participants of the game, may occur in the game area and it is the responsibility of every participant to ensure that the person they intend to shoot or interact with is a participant in the game.

-Must be approved by organizer.
+Defense charge mines must be approved by organizer.
 As rule above, however, with the addition that bullets may be used.
-Must be fired with remote control.
+Only to be fired using a remote control.

-Must be approved by organizer is pyrotechnical.
-Only a beeping or whistle sound maybe combined with light effect.
+Alarm Mine must be approved by organizer if pyrotechnical.
+Only a beeping or whistle sound that can be combined with light effect.

-All vehicles must be approved by the organizer.
-All ingame vehicles shall be marked with a hanging flag of minimum size 30 * 50cm in yellow color.
+Vehicles must be approved by the organizer.
+All ingame vehicles must be marked with a hanging flag of minimum size 30 * 50 cm in yellow color.

-Boats may not be shoot at while away from land, but they are allowed to be fired from.
+Boats may not be shoot at while they are away from land, but they are allowed to be fired from.

 Aircraft/helicopters may never be shoot at, but they are allowed to be fired from if permit from organizer.

-Must not be approached or left before the pilot or organizer has given a clearance.
-Must only be approached or left from the front or side, when with pilots eye contact.
+Must not be approached or leaved before the pilot or organizer has given a clearance.
+Must only be approached or leaved from the front or side, always eye contact with the pilot.

 Armored vehicles / tanks must be run with/from open hatch.
 May only be used in areas determined by the organizer.

-Pyrotechnics may only be handled by those assigned to it.
+Dedicated pyrotechnics may only be handled by those assigned by organizer.